missionpinball/mpf-docs/tutorial/18_shots.rst

 Do you understand what this is doing?

-Remember that the scoring section will add (or remove) value from a player variable when certain events happen.
+Remember that the variable_player section will add (or remove) value from a player variable when certain events happen.
 So the OLD entry from Step 15 would increase the score by 100 points when the event "s_right_inlane_active" happened, and the NEW entry changes that so the 100 points are added when the event